blairt/java8-streams/README.md

 Data for this cookbook was taken from Wikipedia: https://en.wikipedia.org/wiki/List_of_Tour_de_France_general_classification_winners

-* This code have been compile and runs with:
+* This code have been compiled and run with:
     * Java 8.172 64k
     * OpenJDK 8 - Windows 64